stelijahsoftware/marelias-notepad/README.md

 A txt notes editor which is a simplified and heavily trimmed down and improved light version of [Markor](https://www.github.com/gsantner/markor).

+### Forking note:
-### Forked started from 25-May-2024, last commit included was a2afb69bc6edcf9ee35d33060a02ae7cc0292847.
+Forked started from 25-May-2024, last commit included was a2afb69bc6edcf9ee35d33060a02ae7cc0292847.
 Then cherry picked commits until f31cfa73.
 If you would like to pull new commits, start after f31cfa73

-# Changelog:
+# Changelog from Markor:
 X - Remove all occurrences of: audio, epub, ascii, csv X - See todos from Snotepad.
 X - Fix: search when launched from inside a file (breaks file search)